akcgjc007/mysql-python-template/README.md

 # MySQL Python Ubuntu Template

-I am working on this template for MySQL and python-connector based projects.
+I am working on this simple template for MySQL and python-connector based projects.
 It can also be used in Windows but I am primarily working and testing on Ubuntu.

 ## References